MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Our Approach

 \begin{itemize} \item \textbf{Memory Miss}: If no similar sample is found, the system defaults to the standard Anchors procedure to generate an explanation from scratch.
 The resulting intermediate rule is then cached in the memory set for future use. \item \textbf{Memory Hit}: If a sufficiently similar sample exists, we bypass the full sampling process by applying two distinct transformations to the retrieved intermediate results: \begin{itemize} \item A \textbf{horizontal transformation}, which modifies the intermediate rule to match the feature space of the new input. \item A \textbf{vertical transformation}, which incrementally refines this adapted rule to meet a required precision threshold. \end{itemize} \end{itemize}

-Using these transformations, our method substantially reduces the number of samples required when a match is found, thereby accelerating the explanation process.
-Furthermore, even in the event of a memory miss, the computational overhead introduced by our retrieval and transformation logic remains several orders of magnitude lower than the sampling process of the original Anchors algorithm.
-A detailed complexity analysis and theoretical discussion of this time efficiency are provided in Section \ref{sec:time_theory}.
+These transformations reduce the number of samples required after a memory hit and thereby accelerate explanation generation.
+Furthermore, even during a memory miss, the computational overhead of our retrieval mechanism remains several orders of magnitude lower than the sampling process of the original Anchors algorithm.
+We provide a detailed complexity analysis and discussion of this overhead in Section \ref{sec:time_theory}.